Who We Are

 Christina Cassen

-Christina Cassen is BCSP’s first finance & operations manager.
+Christina Cassen is BCSP’s first finance & operations director.
 She brings fifteen years of leadership experience across a variety of industries: banking and financial services, alternative medicines, media, and education.
 She holds a BS in business management from Babson College.
 Christina enjoys yoga, scuba diving, and snowboarding, depending on the season.
 She is an avid traveler, and has visited more than sixty countries.

 Photo of Patrick Gutteridge